sungnga/react-ecommerce/react-frontend/README.md

     ```

 **2. Get user info for profile update - frontend**
 - To make a profile update, we need to get the user info from the backend.
-Execute the read() method to make a request to get the user info
+Execute the read() method to make a request to get the user info.
+This user info will load when the Profile component mounts and first renders
 - In Profile.js file:
   - Import the read, update, updateUser methods: `import { read, update, updateUser } from './apiUser';`
   - Import useState and useEffect hooks: `import React, { useState, useEffect } from 'react';`